Juliann Salinas

 John Liu

-Marie von Ancken is a Programs Manager for HMI, advanced ceramic apprentice, and anti-oppression activist.
+Marie von Ancken is a Programs Manager for HMI and anti-oppression activist.
 She is passionate about environmental justice and regenerative farming as a solution to transforming our food system and addressing climate change.
-She grew up in Corrales, New Mexico, where her family raised chickens and has spent significant time living in Finland, France, and Nicaragua.
-Marie was a Rotary International Exchange student to Naantali, Finland her junior year of high school and continues to work with Rotary’s Youth Exchange Program facilitating talks on culture shock and intercultural communication.
-She is fluent in Spanish and Finnish, conversational in French, and works as a Spanish interpreter with immigrant rights organizations and indigenous artist communities from Central and South America.
-As Program Manager at Holistic Management International, Marie has spent the last eight years developing learning opportunities, both nationally and internationally, that aim to educate farmers, ranchers and food advocates in agricultural practices that increase organic matter in the soil, grow nutrient-dense foods, and sequester carbon while empowering them to strengthen their businesses and improve their quality of life.
+She grew up in Corrales, New Mexico and has spent significant time living in Finland, France, and Nicaragua.
+She has worked closely with the Communitas Foundation, a non-profit providing educational and extracurricular support for at-risk youth in Central America.
+Marie was a Rotary International Exchange student to Naantali, Finland and continues to work with Rotary’s Youth Exchange Program.
+She is fluent in Spanish and Finnish, conversational in French, and works as a Spanish interpreter with indigenous artist communities.
+As Program Manager at Holistic Management International, Marie has spent the last five years developing learning opportunities, both locally and internationally, that aim to educate farmers, ranchers and food advocates.
 Marie has a bachelor’s degree in International Business Management and Sustainability Studies from the University of New Mexico/College of Charleston/IPAG School of Business – Nice, France.
+She is an Aldo Leopold Land Ethic Leader and is glad she “will not be young in a future without wilderness.”

 Roundtable Facilitator